withastro/docs/src/pages/en/guides/environment-variables.md

 <p>

-Instead of using `process.env`, with Vite you use <ImportMetaEnv />, which uses the `import.meta` feature added in ES2020.
+Instead of using `process.env`, with Vite you use `import.meta.env`, which uses the `import.meta` feature added in ES2020.
 </p>

 :::tip[Don't worry about browser support!]
-Vite replaces all <ImportMetaEnv /> mentions with static values.
+Vite replaces all `import.meta.env` mentions with static values.
 :::

 <p>

-For example, use <ImportMetaEnv path=".PUBLIC_POKEAPI" /> to get the `PUBLIC_POKEAPI` environment variable.
+For example, use `import.meta.env.PUBLIC_POKEAPI` to get the `PUBLIC_POKEAPI` environment variable.
 </p>

 ```js